sisihagen/website/content/en/blog/2019/11/peace-is-war.md

 in her image of the "evil Russians".
 Alternative media addressed the issue.

-> We rejected the specific draft resolution you are referring to for a
 > very simple reason, that is, because it contained a comment on one of
 > the experts in the expert panel, which, in our view, was completely
 > inappropriate and inappropriate.
 A side swipe, a personal attack that,